Aditya24Rathore/ATM-PROJECT/README.md

-# Simple Banking System
+## ATM System

-This is a simple command-line banking system implemented in C. It allows users to check their balance, deposit money, and withdraw money.
+This is a simple ATM (Automated Teller Machine) system implemented in C. It allows users to check balance, deposit money, and withdraw money after entering their PIN.

 ## Features
+- **PIN Verification**: Users are required to enter their PIN to access their account.

-- **Check Balance**: Users can check their current account balance.
+- **Check Balance**: Users can check their account balance.
 - **Deposit**: Users can deposit money into their account.
-- **Withdraw**: Users can withdraw money from their account, provided they have sufficient balance.
+- **Withdraw**: Users can withdraw money from their account (if sufficient balance is available).

 ## Getting Started